 Zeolites also provide a large dose of antioxidants to the body, which supports glutathione production in the body.
 Glutathione is a crucial compound involved as a coenzyme in oxidation-reduction reactions in cells.
 Indeed, studies highlight that zeolite reduces oxidative damage in the blood, and can help regenerate liver-damage.
 [16, 17]

-The link between zeolites and cancer therapy are in their infancy stages, mostly rooted in animal and cellular-based studies.
+The link between zeolites and abnormal cell growth therapy are in their infancy stages, mostly rooted in animal and cellular-based studies.
 The results, however, have been astonishing– including shrinking and prevention of tumor development, increasing the success rate of chemotherapy, and boosting longevity.

-When used topically, clinoptilolite demonstrates a drastic reduction in melanoma (skin cancer) development in mince.
-Zeolites have also been shown to enhance the effectiveness of pharmaceutical drugs used to treat colon and stomach cancers.
+When used topically, clinoptilolite demonstrates a drastic reduction in abnormal cellular growth development in mice.
+Zeolites have also been shown to enhance the effectiveness of pharmaceutical drugs used for abnormal growths in the colon and stomach.
 [18-22]